lillypiri/pepper/README.md

 For this exercise you will need NAOMarks 64 & 68, downloadable from the Aldebaran Documentation [here](http://doc.aldebaran.com/2-1/_downloads/NAOmark.pdf).

 After you run this program in Choregraphe, hold up NAOMark 64 or 68 in front of Pepper's camera.
 Pepper will perform the corresponding action.

+### Finite State Machine using Bumpers and LEDS

+This exercise uses Pepper's feet bumpers, eye LEDs and ear LEDs.
+There are four states stored.

+When you run the program, press Pepper's left or right bumpers.
+The state will change.
+For example, if you press Pepper's left foot bumper once, the eye LEDs will change to Pink, and the ear LEDs will stay lit up.
+If you press the left foot bumper again, the eye LEDs will stay pink, but the ear LEDs will turn off.